Unpaid Leaves of Absence (Instructional)

 - Eligibility and Duration

 Type Eligibility Duration of Initial Leave Child Care Available to both female and male staff members following the birth of the staff member’s child or following the adoption of a child who is under the age of six.
-Granted after disability from pregnancy ends.
-(See SPG 201.11-1, Sick Leave Plan.)
+Granted after disability from pregnancy and any eligible paid parental leave ends.
+(See SPG 201.11-1, Sick Leave Plan and SPG 201.30-6, Paid Maternity (Childbirth) and Parental Leaves.)
 Up to one year from the date of the child’s birth or the date of adoption.
-Disability (Long Term) A person who is eligible for a University Disability Plan (see http://www.benefits.umich.edu/events/disabled.html), and who has exhausted all sick leave and vacation benefits.
+Disability (Long Term) A person who is eligible for a University Disability Plan (see https://hr.umich.edu/long-term-disability, and who has exhausted all sick leave and vacation benefits.

 (See SPG 201.11-1, Sick Leave Plan.)

-Duration of disability, or until age 65, as covered by University Disability Plans (see http://www.benefits.umich.edu/events/disabled.html).
+Duration of disability, or until age 65, as covered by University Disability Plans (see https://hr.umich.edu/long-term-disability).
 Educational Granted at the University’s discretion to a person with at least one year of continuous service who undertakes a full-time, accredited educational program that is directly related to the person’s current position or to positions within the University to which the person may reasonably aspire; and whose program is to be completed within four continuous years.
 Up to one year, renewable.
 Government or Public Service* The person is elected** to a full-time public political office (except that of Michigan state legislator)***, or appointed to an office of significant responsibility such as head of or assistant to the head of an office, department, or branch or the federal, state, or local government, or to a position of significant responsibility in a non-profit organization dedicated to public service.
 One term of office, if any, or for one year.
 Renewable upon request for additional terms of office, or years of service, on recommendation by the dean or appropriate administrative officer.
-Maternity Although there is no leave by this title, coverage is provided under SPG 201.11-1, Sick Leave Plan, as well as the medical and child care leaves described in this SPG.
 Medical The person is unable to work because of personal illness or injury, or disability related to pregnancy; and has exhausted all sick leave.
 (See SPG 201.11-1, Sick Leave Plan.)
 Up to one year Military Service The person has a: Selective Service induction, A-1 enlistment, or a call-up as a member of the National Guard or Reserve.
 (See SPG 201.30 and 201.30-1) Period of active duty or four years plus additional time imposed by law, if any, plus 90 days after release from duty.
 Personal A person has an appropriate reason, and the recommendation of department head and dean or director.
-Up to one year Pregnancy Although there is no leave by this title, coverage is provided under SPG 201.11-1, Sick Leave Plan, as well as the medical and child care leaves described in this SPG.
-Outside Teaching Assignment The person is invited to teach as a visiting faculty member in another teaching institution.
+Up to one year Outside Teaching Assignment The person is invited to teach as a visiting faculty member in another teaching institution.
 Up to one year Research The person is invited to participate in a unique research project.
 Up to one year Scholarly Activity The person is the recipient of a prestigious award.
 (See SPG 201.30-4, Scholarly Activity.)
 Up to one year

 - Compensation during Leave